mingbowan/puttyCluster/README.md

 <h3>Features:</h3>
 <ol>
-   <li> Send input to multiple putty window simultaneously, the most wanted thing missing in PuTTYCS (PuTTY Command Sender)</li>
+   <li>Send input to multiple putty window simultaneously, missing part in PuTTYCS (PuTTY Command Sender)</li>

-   <li>support function keys like "Control-C", "Escape" etc.</li>
+   <li>support sending special/function keys like "Control-C", "Escape" etc.</li>

-   <li>Can adjust Window's transparency to make putty window looks a little bit fancy</li>
+   <li>Can adjust Window's transparency to make putty window looks a little bit fancy :)</li>

-   <li>Can locate windows, so you can find all your windows even some of them are minimized</li>
+   <li>Can locate windows, you can find all your windows even some of them are minimized</li>

 --------------------------

-If you only need the fuction, download the exe version --- single file no installation needed. it's a green software :)
+If you only need the fuction, download the exe version (64 bit, i don't have 32 bit Windows, sorry) --- single file no installation needed. it's a green software :)

 if you want source code, download puttyCluster.ahk.
 You need install AutoHotkey to run the script.